Best Motorcycle Gadgets: Must-Have Accessories for Your Bike

 This communication system allows riders to talk to up to eight people and works with both Sena and non-Sena headsets.
 It features hands-free voice commands.

-The audio quality is excellent, and you can pair it with up to two mobile phones.
-There's also very little wind noise if you wear the proper helmet.
+- There's very little wind noise if you wear the proper helmet

 Why Trust Us